Measles Cases on the Rise Underscore Importance of Getting the Measles Vaccine

 The most important step to preventing measles is the measles, mumps and rubella (MMR) vaccine.
 Two doses are more than 97% effective in preventing measles, according to the Michigan Department of Health and Human Services.

-The Michigan Department of Health and Human Services requires vaccinations, including MMR, for children before going to school to prevent the spread of communicable diseases.
-If you have questions about you or your child’s vaccine status, contact your primary care doctor.
+The Michigan Department of Health and Human Services requires certain vaccinations, including MMR, for children before going to school to prevent the spread of communicable diseases.
+If you have questions about you or your child’s vaccine status, contact your PCP.

 Related: